Lojikick/Avik_GPT_Eloquent/README.txt

 - **LangChain** - AI framework
 - **Google Gemini** - Language model

+(Note: Text below is long I know, but all written by me!
+No AI used for this part haha)

 I first approached this problem by implementing the FastAPI backend, the first task being implementing the RAG Chat pipeline.
 I first figured out how to retrieve similar vector embeddings to a query from the PineconeDB, then setup a chain between the PineconeDB and my LLM, Gemini 2.5 via Langchain.
 I wrapped this pipeline up in a proper API call to get a response from a prompt using FastAPI, and then moved on to build a simple frontend